Abdelnasser100/Glaucoma-detection/README.md

 # Glaucoma-detection

-Using Mashine Learning To Classification Image of Gloacoma Dtection
+Using Machine Learning To Classification Image of Gloacoma Dtection

 # Screenshots